sophic00/gomr/docs/design.md

 - **Auto Re-registration:** If a worker's heartbeat receives a "not registered" error (e.g., after a master restart), the worker automatically re-registers.
 - **Reduce Phase Failure Recovery:** If a Reduce worker fails to fetch files from a dead Map worker, it reports the failure.
 The Master resets both the failed Reduce task and the corresponding Map task.
 - **Master Recovery (Checkpointing):** The Master takes periodic snapshots of cluster state and saves them to S3.
 On restart, it loads the latest valid snapshot.
 Since MapReduce tasks are idempotent, losing state between snapshots results in safe, redundant re-execution.
-- **Speculative Execution (Future):** If a task is running unusually slowly, the Master may speculatively assign the same task to another idle worker.
-Whichever worker completes first "wins."
+- **Speculative Execution:** If a task is running unusually slowly (e.g., taking > 1.5x the median execution time of its peers), the Master speculatively assigns a duplicate attempt to another idle worker.
+Whichever worker completes the task first "wins," and late results from duplicate attempts are safely ignored.

 ## 6. Configuration